 I thank these women who came forward with their before and after pictures as an inspiration for YOU.

-“Since giving up the dye, I have gone through a metamorphosis that started internally and eventually became external for all to see.
+“Since giving up the dye, I have undergone a metamorphosis that started internally and eventually became external for all to see.
 It started with feeling vulnerable and working my “why I’m not dying my hair” confessional/justification into many conversations.
 I had many, many more of those with myself, strongly diverting from the more negative thoughts.

 It’s been a long and bumpy journey that’s required patience and perseverance.
 It hasn’t been easy, but it’s been so worth it.
 Who knew that something as small as hair colour could rob or fuel confidence because of a different perspective?